Project Reporting: Quality over Quantity

 February 1, 2018

-Let’s face it, most project managers in small- to mid-sized AEC firms wear many hats.
-Most likely, your team consists of Engineers, Architects, Design Professionals, RLS Professionals, and various other technical and professional designations.
-Often, they also have Project Manager responsibilities.
-After years of experience working with AEC firms, my guess is that those team members are not only juggling all their project responsibilities but also assisting with client management and staff development.
+Let’s face it: most project managers in small- to mid-sized AEC firms wear many hats in addition to the PM hat.
+Most likely, your team consists of Engineers, Architects, Design Professionals, RLS Professionals, and various other technical and professional designations – who also have Project Manager responsibilities.
+After years of experience working with AEC firms, my guess is that those team members are juggling all their project responsibilities, client management, and staff development.

 Too Much of a Good Thing?

-Reporting is a fantastic way to provide your team with lots of valuable information in an easy to understand format.
-But, report overload can confuse and dilute the data; or even worse, results in your employees ignoring the reports altogether.
-With all the great reporting options in Ajera, how do you select the right one for your firm, and avoid unintentionally offering too many to your team?
+Reporting is a fantastic way to provide your team with critical project performance information in an easy-to-understand format.
+But report overload can confuse and dilute the data or, even worse, result in your employees ignoring the reports altogether.
+With all the great reporting options in Ajera, how do you select the right one for your firm and avoid unintentionally offering too many to your team?

 Out of the box, Ajera’s standard settings provide access to many reports in the PM (and other) security roles.
-Most reports in their standard format require a bit of old-fashioned “fiddling with” via the Customize button, to provide meaningful results.
-Since your average Project Manager isn’t going to remember how to set the options or understand the technical accounting terms in the options, they may become frustrated and avoid the reporting tool altogether.
-In fact, I’ve been in several firms where project managers confide that reporting is too challenging or they don’t trust the information being pulled.
+Most reports in their standard format require a bit of “fiddling with” their options to provide meaningful results.
+Since your average Project Manager isn’t going to remember how to dial in the options each time they want to run a report, they may become frustrated and avoid the reporting tool altogether.
+In fact, I’ve worked with firms using Ajera where project managers confide that reporting is too challenging or they don’t trust the information being reported.

 My diagnosis?
 They are suffering from report overload.